Wow, what a gorgeous September we’ve had!

 I would recommend taking Vitamin C 500mg four times a day throughout the year, but especially in the winter with zinc.

 The Echinacea drops by A Vogel are also good – you can add them to water and they help to support your immune system.

 It is important to remember that everyone’s needs are different.
 So I would recommend having a blood test to check vitamins and mineral deficiencies and look at your diet.
 If you need more support then I work with people 1-2-1 and in groups – please get in touch!

-I hope you have found this post helpful.
+I hope you have found this article about the immune system helpful.
 Remember that your health is wealth!
 And with a few small changes you can get through the autumn and winter looking and feeling great!